 - Do one big shopping trip and one big cooking day each week.

-- Make enough to get you through at least the first 3-4 days of the work week.
+- Make enough to get you through at least the first three to four days of the work week.

 - Invite friends over for a cooking party.
 It's a great way to socialize and keep one another committed to a week of healthy eating!